ncflib/Constitution-Day/README.md

 - - Run "bundle exec rake wax:pagemaster constitution" to generate the collection item pages.
 - - Run "bundle exec rake wax:lunr"  to generate the Elasticlunr.js search index.
 - - Run "bundle exec jekyll serve" to preview your site in progress.
 This will also generate the static website and update the *"\_site"* folder.

+## Thanks

+Special thanks to [MonumentLab/Proposals](https://github.com/MonumentLab) for making such a rocking theme.
+And to [Atalay Kutlay](https://atalaykutlay.com) for his patience and skill.